 We typically transition from concrete to abstract thought during adolescence.
 Adolescence is a period when our coordination grows between emotion, attention and behavior.
 Puberty and the experiences life offers us both play a role in the way the brain and body develop together.
 It is worth noting that while nearly all adults are capable of abstract thought, many tend to rely on concrete thinking instead.
 And people who are highly stressed find it challenging to draw on their abstract skills while in crisis.

-A Process, Not an Event
+Cognitive Development is a Process, Not an Event

 We don’t wake up one day with philosophical thoughts, the capacity to solve a complicated math problem, or the ability to understand the complexity of human behavior.
 Rather, we build new understandings based on past experiences.
 And this often takes our questioning to a different level.
 Our questioning leads to the answers that allow us to further stretch our thinking.